Man with calculator and coins graphic

-Firstly, there is help out there…..and it doesn’t cost anything!
+Please read through the practical advice and links below.
+There is help out there and it doesn’t cost anything!
 The internet can be a confusing place with so many sites offering support.
 Just remember, “You should never have to pay for advice to get out of debt”.
 If you find a site offering help for a fee, go elsewhere.

 Deal with debts

-Contact who you owe money or payments to and request an affordable repayment plan.
+Contact who you owe money to and request an affordable repayment plan.

 Check if there are any expenses that can be reduced

-You can compare prices on comparison websites for almost everything, but some key household bills are a great place to start e.g. utility bills, broadband and insurance. www.moneysavingexpert.com is a great place to start with this.
+You can compare prices on comparison websites for almost everything, but some key household bills are a great place to start e.g. utility bills, broadband and insurance.
+Money Saving Expert is a great place to start with this.

-Even better, some of these sites like www.uswitch.org.uk make the switch for you.
+Even better, some of these sites, like uSwitch, make the switch for you.

 Are you getting all the benefits and support you are entitled to?

 You can complete a benefits calculation online to find out.
 These are really useful tools that do all of the hard work for you.
-We recommend the online versions that can be found at www.turn2us.org.uk and www.entitledto.co.uk
+We recommend the online versions that can be found at Turn2Us and Entitled To

-SAFFA: SSAFA, the Armed Forces charity or ring 0800 260 6767.
-Help specifically for ex-service personnel and their families.
+SAFFA: Help specifically for ex-service personnel and their families.
 Financial, emotional and grant support available.
-Help available Monday – Friday 9.00 am to 5.00 pm
+Ring 0800 260 6767.
+Help available Monday to Friday 9.00am to 5.00pm

-NHS: The NHS website - NHS (www.nhs.uk) - for advise about prescriptions charges or getting a prepayment certificate or other items needed for your condition.
-You might be eligialbe for help with other products; speak to your doctor or nurse at your surgery.
+NHS: For advice about prescriptions charges or getting a prepayment certificate or other items needed for your condition.
+You might be eligible for help with other products; speak to your doctor or nurse at your surgery.

 Are there any other ways of increasing your household income?